gitpitch/gitpitch/README.md

 Support for these social features can be found in the Web page footer of each slideshow presentation.

+## GitPitch slideshow presentations are composable

+Create and deliver content and course materials as a series of slideshow presentations that all share common assets (css, images, etc.) in a single git repo.
+Check out the [GitPitch Asset Sharing](https://github.com/gitpitch/gitpitch/wiki/Asset-Sharing) page on the Wiki.

 ## GitPitch slideshow presentations just work

 GitPitch requires no sign-up.
 And no configuration.
 Just add **PITCHME.md** ;)